 This course is taught differently each year depending on the interests of the students who take it.
 This is also discussed at the organizational meeting.

 The course is open to native as well as advanced non-native speakers of Russian.

-This semester, the course combines two approaches that we used in the past: we will read classics of early Soviet literature; we will spend a class or two discussing and analyzing the text, and then have a class when each student will make a 5-7 minute presentation on his or her perception and conclusions of the part that was discussed.
+In 2019, the course combined two approaches that we had used in the past: we read classics of early Soviet literature; we spent a class or two discussing and analyzing the text, and then had a class when each student will make a 5-7 minute presentation on his or her perception and conclusions of the part that was discussed.

 In 2018, the course was about translating American movie culture to Russian.
 We watched American films, then discussed them in Russian, and the students wrote an essay on each film in Russian.
 The idea was to create a continuous narrative about the two cultures as presented in the films.
 The films will had a common theme or themes, and mostly we worked with more than one film from each director.

 In 2016, we taught this as a course in public speech, one of its incarnations mentioned below.
 Each student selects her own readings for each class and prepares a seven-to-ten minute presentation on the issues that seem of interest.
 The purpose of making the preparation is to practice speaking clearly, elegantly, and effectively.
 The rest of the group will serve as an intelligent audience: pertinent questions, additional or counter examples and arguments are expected.

 In 2014, we heard one presentation a week from each student, each week on a different subject that was picked by the students as we went along.
 In each class, all presentations were on the same subject.
 People spoke for 7 to 10 minutes, and discussion followed.
 Speakers were asked to stay on topic, but not to dwell on things that were too specialized.
 Each presenter sent a draft of his or her presentation to Slava about 36 hours before the class.
 Slava returned these with comments and suggestions on the eve of the class.